-Our service organization is operating on a profit and loss basis and is measured as a cost center in each territory and on a global basis.
-The objectives of our service organization are defined and measured by: customer satisfaction; quality parameters, such as time to repair and mean time between failures; and by profit and loss criteria.
+Our service organization is operating on a profit and loss basis and the objectives of our service organization are defined and measured by: customer satisfaction, quality support parameters; and by profit and loss criteria.
 The service organization provides support to all products we sell, during both the warranty period and the post warranty period.
+Service revenues are mostly driven by extended warrant, Time and Materials requests, service contracts and proactive sales to the install base to improve productivity and metrology capabilities.

-Significant Events in 2019 and Outlook for 2020
+Significant Events in 2020 and Outlook for 2021

-During 2019, we demonstrated several significant achievements:
+During 2020, we demonstrated several significant achievements:

-- Balanced geography distribution that yielded three large territories, each contributing more than 20% to our total products revenue China, Korea and Taiwan. - Diversified customer mix, including 3 major customers accounting for 10% or more of products' revenues. - Balanced revenue mix between Memory and Foundry. - Further market adoption of Nova's advanced portfolio by leading wafer fabrication customers: - Hardware and Software coupling - O Unique Optical and X-ray solutions - Holistic offering, including Integrated and Standalone metrology - Continued investments in research and development programs aimed to generate new organic growth engines. - Introduction of several new generation Dimensional and Materials metrology platforms.
-We also continued rolling out Machine Learning mathematical algorithms to enhance metrology measurements and to complement the traditional Physical modeling. - Deepening collaboration with several research institutes, process vendors and customers' technology development centers, utilizing a variety of our products, leading to our positioning as a long-term technology development and high-volume manufacturing partner.
+- Balanced geography distribution that yielded three large territories. - Diversified customer mix, including several major customers accounting for 10% or more of products' revenues. - Balanced revenue mix between Memory and Foundry/Logic.

+- Further market adoption of Nova's advanced portfolio by leading wafer fabrication customers: - ^o Hardware and Software coupling - ^o Unique Optical and X-Ray solutions - ^o Holistic offering, including Integrated and Standalone metrology - Continued investments in research and development programs aimed to generate new organic growth engines. - Introduction of several new generation Dimensional and Materials metrology platforms.
+We also continued rolling out Machine Learning mathematical algorithms to enhance metrology measurements and to complement the traditional Physical modeling. - 0 Introduction of new generation tools in both Integrated and Standalone Optical CD - Introduction of NovaPrismTM NovaPRISMTM is targeted at the most complex device manufacturing across the semiconductor segments.
+The solution combines revolutionary Spectral Interferometry (SI) technology with state-of-the-art multi-channel optical techniques enabling wide and unique spectral information offering. - Introduction of ELIPSONTM Nova ELIPSONTM is a high-end standalone metrology system, optimized for measuring material properties such as composition, strain, crystallinity and surface properties, for both memory and logic segments.
+The platform utilizes Raman spectroscopy for Optical Material Metrology (OMM) to extract material properties of the areas under analysis. - Deepening collaboration with several research institutes and customers' development centers, utilizing a variety of our products, leading to our positioning as a long-term technology development and high-volume manufacturing partner. - On October 2020, Nova concluded a pricing of \$200 million aggregate principal amount of 0% Convertible Senior Notes due 2025 in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.
+The raised funds will be utilized for further investment in the company growth and resiliency in order to enhance shareholders value. - CSR (Corporate Social Responsibility) during 2020 we have built & embraced a New Corporate Social Responsibility Strategy.
+We are determined to play a vital role in creating a world that values equality, safety and environmental health for the benefit of future generations to come.
+We are committed to proactively invest in embedding social responsibility as part of our culture and business management to support our values.

-In 2020, we plan to focus on the following:
+In 2021, we plan to focus on the following: